AthimetA/CARVER-Savvy/README.md

 ```bash
 ros2 launch awbu_drl abwu_test.launch.py
 ```
+Note: For the real world, additional behaviors are added to the DRL agent. which prevents the robot from colliding with obstacles and allows the robot to reach the goal position.

 Which contains all the necessary nodes to run the DRL agent in the real world.